smha118/IBD_remission_study/model/README.md

 ```

 # Files needed
-For the input you need two parameters.
-Sample name and metadata file name.
+For the input, you need two parameters: the sample name and the metadata file name.

 You also need raw fastq files named after your sample name.

-e.g) SRR15702544_1.fastq.gz and SRR15702544_2.fastq.gz
+For example, SRR15702544_1.fastq.gz and SRR15702544_2.fastq.gz.

 The script only works with paired-end data.

 The metadata should consist of following columns
 | sample | current.disease | current.calprotectin_range.V3 | current.severity | current.age | gender | current.antibiotics | Anti-TNFa | 5ASA | AZA | Steroids |